 The use of any roadways or road closures associated with film and photography may require the approval of the Sydney Traffic Committee (in addition to any licence agreement required by Place Management NSW).
 For applications to the Sydney Traffic Committee, please contact the City of Sydney Council's Transport and Access department on (02) 9265 9648.
-To submit a film and photography form please visit property.nsw.gov.au.
+To submit a film and photography form please visit Filming and Photography | The Rocks